 EARTAGGING WESTERN EUROPEAN HEDGEHOGS (ERINACEUS EUROPAEUS)

 Hedgehogs should weigh at least 400g before an ear tag is applied.
-I always put them in the right ear for ease of checking when the hedgehog is found again.
+I always put them in the right ear for ease of checking when the hedgehog is found again (and because I am right handed)!.
 The hedgehog has to be fully open with face and ears fully exposed before attempting to ear tag it.

 I put the tag in the pliers with the number on the LEFT hand side, the hook on the RIGHT on the pliers will bend the sharp end over against the tag once it has come through the ear, so it doesn't stick out and hurt the hedgehog or get ripped out easily or get caught in undergrowth.
 For the same reasons the bend in the tag should be placed against the edge of the ear.